lsst-dm/dm_dev_guide/usdf/storage.rst

 /sdf/group/rubin/sandbox/

 with access control via the rubin_users unix group.
 Currently it is unregulated.
 Once the data transfers are done from NCSA, a more familiar filetree will be available.
-NOte that the current filesystem is Lustre - not a friend to our small files.
+Note that the current filesystem is Lustre - not a friend to our small files.
 We expect better when we get to WekaFS in S3DF.

 Home directory space is available at /sdf/home/<first_letter_of_account>/<account>

+A scratch directory is auto-created for every SDF account in /sdf/scratch/<account>

 Data compression
 ================